siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A3 Fringe Overlap and Spatially Varying Effective Advance.md

 e^{\,i(kz\cos\theta - \omega t)}.
 $$

-So the recovered density is
+So the recovered energy density is

 $$
 u(x)